 G4-LA6 Accidents, occupational illness and lost time

-The Group-wide absenteeism rate for the reporting year was 4.33% (previous year 3.85%); illness-related absences accounted for 4.20% of this rate (previous year 3.75%) and 0.13% was related to occupational accidents (previous year 0.10%).
-The statistics show only those occupational accidents that occur during working hours or business travel and lead to lost working time of more than one day.
-As a result of the acquisition, both the number of accidents and the number of days lost increased.
-A total of 238 accidents were recorded (previous year 103 accidents), equivalent to 4,314 lost working days due to occupational accidents (previous year 1,405 lost working days).
+The Group-wide absenteeism rate based on regular working hours for the reporting year was 4.76% (previous year 4.60%).
+Illness-related absences accounted for 4.62% of this rate (previous year 4.46%) and 0.14% was related to occupational accidents (previous year 0.14%).
+The statistics show only those occupational accidents that occur during working hours or business travel and lead to lost working time of one working day or more.
+A total of 205 accidents were recorded (previous year 202 accidents), equivalent to 4,065 lost working days due to occupational accidents (previous year 4,305 lost working days).
 There were no serious or fatal accidents.
-Employees at Geberit are not exposed to a particularly significant extent with regard to occupational illnesses.
-This category is therefore not covered.

-Furthermore, the accident frequency rate (AFR) and the accident severity rate (ASR) are recorded in a standardised manner.
+The accident frequency rate (AFR) and the accident severity rate (ASR) are recorded in a standardised manner.
 These rates are calculated as the number of accidents or the number of lost working days per one million hours worked.
-Due to the acquisition, the accident frequency rate rose to 11.4 in 2015 (previous year 9.6).
-The accident severity rate increased during the same period to 206.2, again due to the acquisition (previous year 130.5).
+The accident frequency rate (AFR) increased by 5.1% in 2017 to 10.3 (previous year 9.8).
+The accident severity rate (ASR) decreased slightly by 2.7% to 203.8 (previous year 209.4).